 Marine fishes.
 Populations of 13 marine fish have dropped dramatically in the past 20 years (WDNR 1998:48).
 Herring stocks have declined by half.
 Some Puget Sound stocks of Pacific cod, Pacific hake, walleye pollock, and Pacific herring (Clupea pallasii) are candidates for listing as state sensitive, threatened, or endangered.
-They were recently evaluated for listing under the federal Endangered Species Act in 1999-2000. the National Marine Fisheries Service recently determined that listing of the cod, pollock and herring was "not warranted," because they did not meet the definition of "species" under the ESA (NMFS 2000,2001).
+They were evaluated for listing under the federal Endangered Species Act in 1999-2000.
+The National Marine Fisheries Service determined that listing of the cod, pollock and herring was "not warranted," because they did not meet the definition of "species" under the ESA (NMFS 2000, 2001).
+Of Puget Sound herring stocks, 9 (50%) are considered healthy or moderately healthy, while 6 (33%) are depressed, and 3 (16%) are critical (Stick 2005).